ntpyxl/orderManagementSystem/readme.md

     ```

 ## Superadmin

-Provided superadmin password in the schema.sql file is `superadmin`
+To login using the superadmin account:
+email: `superadmin@email.com`
+password: `superadmin`